VijayaY836/Customer-Support-Resolution-Agent/ARCHITECTURE.md

 `refund_not_executed_without_approval` check asserts this directly by diffing `data/orders.json` before/after every ticket.

+## Per-request backend override (web demo)

+`app/main.py::run_ticket` accepts an optional `backend` field on each request, letting the web UI run any single ticket — including the seeded demo tickets — against `mock` or `openrouter` independently of the server's default `LLM_BACKEND`.
+It works by swapping `config.LLM_BACKEND` for the duration of one request, then restoring it in a `finally` block.
+This is safe for a single presenter clicking one button at a time; it is **not** safe under concurrent multi-user load, since two simultaneous requests could interleave and briefly use each other's backend.
+Fine for a demo, not production-ready as written — see "What to harden next."

+## LLM-as-judge (evaluation only)

+`llm.judge_compare()` sends a separate, typically stronger model (`OPENROUTER_JUDGE_MODEL`) the same ticket's mock reply and real-LLM reply, **blinded** as "Response A" / "Response B" — the judge is never told which backend produced which reply, specifically to avoid it favoring "the LLM one" purely because it expects LLM output to be better.
+It returns a winner, a 1–5 score for each response, and a short justification.

+This exists because the main eval's checks (route correctness, tool-call correctness, no invented facts) can only measure whether a reply is *technically correct* — they can't measure whether it's *well-written*.
+A reply can pass every deterministic check and still read worse than an alternative; the judge measures that gap.
+It is deliberately **additive**: it never affects the pass/fail scorecard, and running it (`--judge`, only valid combined with `--compare`) costs one extra API call per ticket on top of the normal openrouter run.

+On this project's actual eval set, the judge did not produce a clean sweep for the real model (9 real-LLM wins / 6 mock wins / 2 ties out of 17) — mock's canned replies paste the full KB policy article verbatim, which the judge sometimes scores as more complete even though it reads less naturally.
+Worth knowing before presenting this number: it is not a bug, and a judge that always favored "the LLM one" would itself be a red flag for judge bias, not a good sign.

+## Governance / fairness check

+`eval/fairness_tickets.json` holds 4 scenario groups (order status, refund request, password reset, damaged item), each repeated 3 times with only the customer's name changed — everything else in the ticket text is identical.
+`run_fairness_eval()` runs all 12 through the agent and checks, per group, whether every name produced the same route and whether confidence varied by more than 0.15 across names.
+Written to `eval/fairness_report.{json,md}`, kept fully separate from the main scorecard.

+**This is a first-pass tripwire, not a rigorous fairness audit.** 12 tickets, one identity variable (name only), no statistical significance testing, and the 0.15 confidence-spread threshold is a reasonable-sounding number, not a validated one.
+It is only meaningful against a real LLM backend — the mock backend never reads customer names at all (pure keyword matching on complaint text), so it will trivially show zero divergence regardless of what's tested, and the report says so explicitly rather than letting that read as a real finding.

 ## Named limitation

 **The classifier and resolver share no memory across tickets, and the KB